kbrackin/gen-logo/README.md

 ## Usage

 To use this app, run the code `node index`.
 This will prompt the user to enter text up to 3 characters long, a text color, a shape from the list of `circle, quare, or triangle`, and a color for the shape.
 Once these are input, a file will generate called `logoGen.svg`.

+Here is the [link](https://drive.google.com/file/d/1cDyIIKaM-TTJyHUEYrNsQrdIi0iUmFDS/view) to the video demonstration.

 ## License